World-class art, food and service unite at the historical hotel.

 The Merrion Hotel's restaurants and bars include the two MICHELIN-Starred Restaurant Patrick Guilbaud, The Garden Room for all-day dining, The Cellar Bar with a gastropub menu, and No. 23 for cocktails and bites.
 The hotel prides itself on sourcing its fish and seafood from sustainable sources, and the meat and poultry are Irish.

 The Merrion Hotel's service was the best we experienced in Ireland.
-The staff worked together to make the stay smooth, and executed requests with military precision.
+The staff worked together to make the stay smooth and executed requests with military precision.
 When we checked in, we had a thirty-minute window for lunch.
 In the time it took to put our belongings in the room and sit down at No. 23, we were instantly presented with a steak sandwich, chips and dessert.

 Breakfast is served in The Garden Room, and includes indoor and outdoor seating.
 The Full Irish Breakfast was on the small side, but the buffet included sufficient fresh fruits, pastries and juices.
 The dinner was an elegant event and showcased Irish ingredients, which included the moreish Irish butter and bread, Loin of Irish Venison Tartar and Steamed Fillet of Organic Irish Salmon.